Multilevel Monte Carlo Variational Inference

-In the stochastic optimization literature, \citet{bottou16} provided comprehensive theorems on the basis of SGD.
-With the help of those theorems, we can prove the following upper bounds on the norm of the gradient and use them to analyze the effect of the proposed method.
-We can also compare the upper bounds with those for the MC, RQMC, and MLMC-based methods.
-Before showing the results, we define the common terms in the other expressions for simplification. \begin{definition} We define the term $G_{T}$ as,
+Regarding stochastic optimization, \citet{bottou16} provided comprehensive theorems on the basis of SGD.
+On the basis of those theorems, we can prove the following upper bounds on the norm of the gradient and use them to analyze the effect of our method.
+We can also compare the upper bounds with those for the MC-, RQMC-, and MLMC-based methods.
+Before showing the results, for simplification, we define the common terms in the other expressions as